slash4-de/openstack/source/day1.rst

 1. Login To OpenStack Dashboard Online

 Remember we had told you that we have a solution to access an OpenStack environment online?
+TryStack provides an online OpenStack environment for learners, developers and researchers.
+You can create a VM instance of your own in this environment which will be available for 24 hours.
+Since many people want to access this online platform hence resources provided with a set limit.
+It is prefered that you free your resources including VM instances after your learning session.
+To manage the resources, any VM instance that is up for more than 24 hours will automatically be removed by trystack.
 Below is the link to access TryStack online :

 http://trystack.openstack.org/

-You will need to join the TryStack Facebook Group in order to get registered which is pretty easy!!
+Before you can use trystack, you need to join the TryStack Facebook Group.
+Registration is pretty simple!!
 Just click on the button as displayed in the below screenshot:

 |image1|

+One of the trystack admins will approve your access in a short time.
 Once your login has been approved, you can access the dashboard as below:

 |image2|

 After you have successfully logged in, you are now free to use OpenStack dashboard!.
-It will look something like below:
+The OpenStack dashboard is commonly known as 'horizon'.
+Horizon is a component of OpenStack which is developed in python (as other OpenStack components) and provides a GUI (graphical user interface) whick makes OpenStack administration a lot more easier!
+All the administrative actions including provisioning can be handled using the dashboard.

+The overview page of horizon dashboard should display something similar to below image:

 |image3|
+In this image the 'Overivew' page displays a summary of resource usage.
+It includes number of instances created by you, number of vCPUs used out of available vCPUs, number of disk volumes used and so on..

 2. Creating A Network Segment

 Before we could create a new virtual machine instance we need to create a network first.
-To do that let’s follow these steps:
+A VM instance will be part of this network .
+Remember that this is a private network and is not accessible to users other than you.
+This means that all your VM instances will be part of this network and will be isolated from networks created by other users.
+You can infact create more than one private network depending upon your requirements.
+You need to take following steps in order to create a new network:

 	a.
-Under Network on the left menu bar, go to Networks and select create Network
+Under Network on the left menu bar, go to Networks and select create Network as it is depicted in the image below:

 |image4|

 	b.
+Now you need to provide a meaningful name to your network.
 Under the Network tab, fill in the Network Name and click Next.

 |image5|

 	c.
+Under Subnet tab, enter the subnet address in CIDR (Classless Inter Domain Routing) notation.
+	    The private IP addresses will be assigned to our VM instances from this subnet.
+In this example will use 192.168.1.0/24 .
-Under Subnet tab, enter the subnet address in CIDR notation, we will use 192.168.1.0/24 for example.
-Set IP version as IPv4 and click Next
+	     As this is an IPv4 address therefore we will set IP version as IPv4 and click Next

 |image6|

 	d.
 Under Subnet Details tab, set the DNS name server as 8.8.4.4 and 8.8.8.8 on two separate lines respectively and click Create.
+	    These DNS addresses belong to google and can be used as public DNS addresses.
+The steps are also shown in this image:

 |image7|

 3. Creating A New VM Instance Using Ubuntu Image.
-Now we are ready to create our own first VM instance in OpenStack.
+So we made some progress so far!
+We created a network with our private/internal subnet.
+This makes us able to proceed towards adding a new virtual machine instance.
 Let’s go to Compute menu on the menu on the left and then select Instances.

 |image8|

 	a.
 A popup window will appear.
-Under the details section fill out the instance details as below:
+Under the details section let's fill out the instance details as below:

 -  The availability zone should be nova.
+This is the default setting.

--  Provide an instance name
+-  Provide a meaningful instance name

 -  Select an appropriate flavor from the list.
 For this example we are using ‘m1.medium’